Deal alert! Northwest, our favorite company, is forming

 You can file your North Dakota LLC Annual Report as soon as you receive the reminder from the Secretary of State’s office.

-This will be approximately 60 days before the due date.
+This will be approximately 60 days before the due date, or sometime in mid-September.

 PIN numbers, requesting access, and FirstStop

 Let’s take a step back to explain why things are the way they are.

 In 2018, the North Dakota Secretary of State’s office launched FirstStop, the new online filing system.

 For many years, North Dakota LLCs couldn’t be filed online.
 And the same went for Annual Reports; they couldn’t be filed online either.

 Now it’s the opposite.
 FirstStop is the only way to file an Annual Report (and it’s the preferred method for LLC registrations, too).

 However, the North Dakota Secretary of State takes your security very seriously.
 They don’t have an “open database”, where anyone can file anything on behalf of any LLC.

 So in order for someone to access an LLC record, and make changes or filings on behalf of that LLC (such as filing an Annual Report), they need to be authorized to do so.

 In 2018 (between January and February), the Secretary of State sent letters to all North Dakota LLCs called “Welcome to FirstStop“.
 This notice was sent to the LLC’s Principal Executive Office address (aka Principal Office).
 The welcome letters included a PIN as well as instructions on how to create a FirstStop account.

 If you don’t have this notice, or you’re not sure where it is, then you’ll need to “Request Access” (and get a PIN) to “connect” your LLC to your FirstStop account.
 You’ll find instructions on this below.

 If you formed your LLC online (via FirstStop):